webpack/webpack-cli/SERVE-OPTIONS-v4.md

   --allowed-hosts-reset                     Clear all items provided in 'allowedHosts' configuration.
 Allows to enumerate the hosts from which access to the dev server are allowed (useful when you are proxying dev server, by default is 'auto').
   --bonjour                                 Allows to broadcasts dev server via ZeroConf networking on start.
   --no-bonjour                              Disallows to broadcasts dev server via ZeroConf networking on start.
-  --no-client                               Negative 'client' option.
+  --no-client                               Disables client script.
   --client-logging <value>                  Allows to set log level in the browser.
   --client-overlay                          Enables a full-screen overlay in the browser when there are compiler errors or warnings.
-  --no-client-overlay                       Disables a full-screen overlay in the browser when there are compiler errors or warnings.
+  --no-client-overlay                       Disables the full-screen overlay in the browser when there are compiler errors or warnings.
   --client-overlay-errors                   Enables a full-screen overlay in the browser when there are compiler errors.
-  --no-client-overlay-errors                Negative 'client-overlay-errors' option.
+  --no-client-overlay-errors                Disables the full-screen overlay in the browser when there are compiler errors.
   --client-overlay-warnings                 Enables a full-screen overlay in the browser when there are compiler warnings.
-  --no-client-overlay-warnings              Negative 'client-overlay-warnings' option.
+  --no-client-overlay-warnings              Disables the full-screen overlay in the browser when there are compiler warnings.
   --client-progress                         Prints compilation progress in percentage in the browser.
   --no-client-progress                      Does not print compilation progress in percentage in the browser.
   --client-reconnect [value]                Tells dev-server the number of times it should try to reconnect the client.
-  --no-client-reconnect                     Tells dev-server to not to try to connect the client.
+  --no-client-reconnect                     Tells dev-server to not to try to reconnect the client.
   --client-web-socket-transport <value>     Allows to set custom web socket transport to communicate with dev server.
   --client-web-socket-url <value>           Allows to specify URL to web socket server (useful when you're proxying dev server and client script does not always know where to connect to).
   --client-web-socket-url-hostname <value>  Tells clients connected to devServer to use the provided hostname.